andy02081224/Front-end-Developer-Interview-Questions/README.md

 #### Performance Questions:
 * 20160408
 * What tools would you use to find a performance bug in your code?
+PageSpeed Insights, DevTool Timeline
-* What are some ways you may improve your website's scrolling performance?
+* What are some ways you may improve your website's scrolling performance? throttle, debounce
-* Explain the difference between layout, painting and compositing.
+* **Explain the difference between layout, painting and compositing.** (**之後回來看**)

 #### Network Questions:
+* --- 20160411 ---
 * Traditionally, why has it been better to serve site assets from multiple domains?
 * Do your best to describe the process from the time you type in a website's URL to it finishing loading on your screen.
 * What are the differences between Long-Polling, Websockets and Server-Sent Events?